rivue/Gamified-Study-Tool/README.md

                 - potential new menu: "my libraries" "browse libraries" (would link from search?) "notifications" (like error messages or who joined a library or something), create / + (or maybe it would be a tab at the top next to search)
                 - menu for library would have members list, settings for course owner, potentially a list of files to see, potentially a screen to see library statistics like # likes, # people, etc...
-                -  settings button would enable course owners to remove people, change visibility settings I think? or check different boxes for question types, or see users or something users could add a note for each unit or something
+                -  settings button would enable course owners to remove people, change visibility settings I think? or check different boxes for question types, or see users or something
+                - users could add a note for each unit / library or something
+                - instead of making path a long rectangle shape, make it follow the curve of the nodes
                 - ⭐️ explore adding "scroll to current" on map page (last unlocked node)
                 - also, maybe change it to vertical
             - add ui ability to "join" private libraries / public libraries that you didn't create maybe in like a seperate page or list or maybe I could add a box for putting in library codes or something